upessocs/Lectures/DevOps/045 Git STASH.md

 | `git stash clear`    | Clear all stashes.                                       |
 | `git stash branch`   | Create a branch from a stash for isolated work.          |

 This allows seamless switching between tasks while keeping your work safe!
-Let me know if you'd like more details or examples.